Syndicode

 Does it happen to your customers?

 Then they will defect to your competitor before you can blink an eye and keep your tool a wide berth.
-The same will probably happen if your app takes ages to load or crashes at the rise of traffic.
+The same will probably happen if your app takes ages to load or crashes with the rise of traffic.
 And you certainly don’t want it to leak your customers’ data.

 But how can you ensure your digital product functions as intended under all circumstances?